saasbook/enrollme/README.md

 Copyright (c) 2017 Brandon Jabr, Derek Hsiao, Ken Chiu, Hadi Zhang, Karl Hayek, George Su

+## Goals
-This repository is a continuation of the original project started from 2016.
+This repository is a continuation of the original project started in Fall 2016.
 We plan to add the following features for the following users:

-## Students
+### Students
 - Capability to post student profile complete with bio, section availability, resume/LinkedIn, time commitment, and work preferences.
 Possibly find Facebook friends who are also taking class.
 - Integrate all course information into EnrollMe
 - Students receive group invitations via email with a button to accept/reject
 - Create a search service for connecting individuals to teams or vice versa
 - Match students to projects that will likely interest them

-## Administrators
+### Administrators
 - An email is sent to admins whenever a complete team of 6 is formed.
 Service may be performed by 3rd party mail service such as mailgun
 - Store data from semester to semester by compressing it into a .csv
 - Handle multiple semesters concurrently
 - Add multiple sections at a time
 - Automate process of approving groups.
 Either with direct integration with CalCentral or through a list of data uploaded by an admin

-## Overall:
+### Overall:
 - Refactor repetitive code
 - Increase readability for future teams